Cysteamine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, stomach or bowel problems, or a history of head injury, depression, or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bone problems, stomach or bowel problems, or a history of blood problems, head injury, depression, or seizures.

 - This medicine may cause the following problems:

-- Stomach or bowel problems, including ulcers or bleeding
+- Stomach or bowel problems, including ulcers, bleeding, fibrosing colonopathy

 - Benign intracranial hypertension (increased pressure inside your head)